Benny Thau

 Benjamin Thau (15 December 1898 – 5 July 1983) was an American businessman who became vice-president of the Hollywood film studio Metro-Goldwyn-Mayer (MGM), a subsidiary of the Loew's theater chain.
 From 1928 he was in charge of casting, in the business of discovering and developing talented performers.
 He was known for his quiet and calming influence with often temperamental stars.
 Towards the end of his career he was head of the studio from 1956 to 1958.

 Casting director

 Born to a Jewish family, Thau started his career as a vaudeville booking agent for Keith's and the Orpheum Circuit.
+He became assistant to Frank Vincent, chief booker for the Orpheum.

-In 1927 he joined Loews as a head booker for their theatres.
+In 1927, following the merger of Keiths and Orpheum, Thau joined Loews as a head booker for their theatres, his duties including booking talent for Capital Theatre.
 In 1932 he joined MGM as a casting director.
 He worked closely with Louis B. Mayer and Irving Thalberg and eventually became Mayer's assistant.
+According to Charles Highham, "Mayer's fascination with Thau is hard to understand: Thau was a cold, detached man, who spoke in an almost inaudible whisper.
+His pallor, rather mousy, dull features and unimpressive physique did not suggest executive power and authority.
+But apparently Mayer felt that Thau was indispensable in handling "talent," in dealing with recalcitrant employees."

 Thau had a pleasant nature and was regarded with affection by many of the workers at MGM, but wielded considerable power.
 Thau belonged to Mayer's executive team, called "the college of cardinals", along with Eddie Mannix, Lawrence Weingarten and Hunt Stromberg.

 Thau managed the pool of talent, called by the publicity department "more stars than there are in heaven."